cskiwi/bun-test/README.md

 ## Project Overview

 This project is a Angular (With SSR) + Nestjs monorepo using Nx.
 It is a full-stack application that demonstrates how to structure and manage frontend and backend applications within a single Nx workspace.

-The project is organized into two main applications:
+## TODO
+Feel free to contribute to this project by creating a pull request.

+- [ ] Check on how to build for bun runtime
+- [ ] Pre rendering routes doesn't spin up the server, so the HTTP calls are not made.
+- [ ] Create a material included starter

 ## Directory Structure